argoproj/argo-workflows/docs/events.md

 ```

 !!!
 Warning "Malformed Expressions"
     If the expression is malformed, this is logged.
 It is not visible in logs or the UI.
-Use `argo template create` rather than `kubectl apply` to catch your mistakes.

 ## Event Expression Syntax and the Event Expression Environment